jsk-ros-pkg/jsk_roseus/roseus_smach/README.md

 #!/usr/bin/env roseus
 (load "package://roseus_smach/src/state-machine.l")
 ```
-Same as in the previous exapmle, this line imports state-machine class, state class, and transition class.
+Same as in the previous example, this line imports state-machine class, state class, and transition class.

 ```lisp
   (let ((sm-top (instance state-machine :init))
         (sm-sub (instance state-machine :init)))
 ```
 This line creates two of state-machine instance.
-The `sm-sub` is a state machine but also **acting like a state (or a node)** in `sm-top`. **This is easy to understand if you think that a state machine as a function**: when the state machine is called, or excuted, state machine does some processing and eventually returns the goal state as its return value just like a function.
+The `sm-sub` is a state machine but also **acting like a state (or a node)** in `sm-top`. **This is easy to understand if you think that a state machine as a function**: when the state machine is called, or executed, state machine does some processing and eventually returns the goal state as its return value just like a function.

 ```lisp
     (send sm-top :add-node (instance state :init "SUB" sm-sub))
 ```
 The `sm-sub` instance is hooked as a node in `sm-top` with name of `"SUB"` in this line.
 This line also indicates that you can add a state machine as a state just like a function.

 ```lisp
     (send sm-top :add-node (instance state :init "BAS" 'func-bas))